HB464 Alabama 2013 Session

 - Occupational Therapy, definition of occupational therapy, expands who may refer a patient for treatment, exempts certain occupational therapists from referral requirement, deletes requirement that Board of Medical Examiners jointly approve certain rules, provides for hire of an executive director, Secs.
 34-39-3, 34-39-4, 34-39-5, 34-39-6, 34-39-7, 34-39-8, 34-39-11, 34-39-16 am'd.

-This bill would exempt occupational therapists performing services in a wellness or community setting from the referral requirement.
+- Exempts occupational therapists delivering services in wellness or community settings from the referral requirement.

-This bill would provide for the revocation of an active limited permit upon failure of the permit holder to pass the qualifying examination.
+- Provides for revocation of an active limited permit if the holder fails the qualifying examination.

-This bill would allow the executive director, at the request of the secretary of the board, to mail a copy of a complaint to the accused.
+- Allows the executive director, upon request of the board secretary, to mail a copy of a complaint to the accused.

 - Subjects